-You can view a good selection of bird houses here or for a specific type of bird home click on the particular page in the right sidebar.
+You can view a good selection of bird homes here or for a specific type of birds home click on the particular page in the right sidebar.

 A bird home will greatly enhance your backyard birding experience.

-It will allow you to view the wonders of baby birds growing to full fledge.
+It will allow you to view the wonders of baby birds growing to full-fledged.

 This addition to your yard provides a wonderful way to enjoy backyard birds.

 Bird shelters provide a whole other broad range of wild bird nesting habits for you to observe.

 But, What Do Birds Need In A Bird House?

 My hope is that you will learn here, how to encourage wild birds to use your yard to raise their young.

 But before our feathered friends can get to the busy point of nurturing a family they need to stake out a territory and defend it.

 Courtship rituals are among the most fascinating bird behaviors to watch.